seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **CYMBELINE**
 A worthy fellow,
 Albeit he comes on angry purpose now;
-But that’s no fault of his: we must receive him
+But that's no fault of his: we must receive him
 According to the honour of his sender;
 And towards himself, his goodness forespent on us,
 We must extend our notice.
 Our dear son,